wisespira/ESO-National-Demand-Model/README.md

 <a name="Preprocessing"></a>
 <h3 align="center">Preprocessing</h3>

-Needs to be fully implemented, currently commented out.
+Was not fully implemented, currently commented out.

 <a name="Performance"></a>
 <h2 align="center">Performance</h2>